todiane/sologamyp1/README.md

 # Sologamy Club

 The Sologamy club is a site that aims to support anyone looking to **embrace the idea of marriage by a person to themself** by providing information and support on the topic.
-The website targets anyone looking to learn more about sologamy and also encourages those looking to run their own event to register and become a member where additonal support and the opportunity to meet other members is available both offline in local venues and online via zoom.
+The website targets anyone looking to learn more about sologamy.
+The website encourages those looking to create their own ceremony to register and become a member where additonal support is available.
+This support includes downloadable material as well as an opportunity to meet other members, both offline in local venues and online via zoom.

 Project Aims to:

 - provide information on the topic of Sologamy: what it is and why people embrace it.
 - outline benefits of being a member, both offline as meetups and online, to encourage users to join.
-- provide social proof of people taking part in a sologamy ceremony with members permission.
+- provide social proof of members taking part in a sologamy ceremony.
 - set up a working registration form so users can register to join.
 - encourage anyone interested in starting their own offline sologamy group to become a member.